graphistry/graphistry-cli/hardware-software.md

 Graphistry utilization increases with the number of concurrent visualizations and the sizes of their datasets.
 Most teams will only have a few concurrent users and a few concurrent sessions per user.
 So, one primary server, and one spillover or dev server, gets a team far.

 For teams doing single-purpose multi-year purchases, we generally recommend more GPUs and more memory: As Graphistry adds further scaling features, users will be able to upload more data and burst to more devices.

+Developer systems should match the minimum requirements, though GPU memory can go down to 2GB (recommended: 4GB+).

 ### Network